mathiasgheno/fancy/README.md

 # Fancy Boilerplate

-This project make posible the development of one Design System for your front-end project.
+This project make posible the development of one Library of components for your front-end project.
-It uses Storybook for documentation, React and TypeScript for development and Jest for testing.
+It uses Storybook for documentation, React and TypeScript for development and Jest + React Testing Librart for testing.

 ## Scripts